What happens to all the fallen leaves at Blickling Estate?

 Each year millions of leaves fall from thousands of trees across Blickling gardens and parkland.
 Varied species, including oak, beech, lime, oriental plane and sycamore, all contribute to this important process.

-Over 500 of Blickling Estate's largest trees on the preservation register, all of which are at least two metres high and one metre in circumference.
-Incredibly, three times as many smaller trees are not on the register and with the average oak tree at Blickling holding up to 700,000 leaves, you can but imagine the vast quantity that fall each year.
+Over 500 of Blickling Estate's largest trees are on the preservation register, all of which are at least two metres high and one metre in circumference.
+Incredibly, three times as many smaller trees are not on the register and with the average oak tree holding up to 700,000 leaves, you can but imagine the vast quantity that fall each year.

 Luckily, these leaves don't go to waste.
 Nearly all are collected and taken to compost bays, where they are mixed with grasses and other natural waste.
 This is a laborious process that most garden staff and volunteers take part in throughout all seasons to keep the garden looking immaculate.

 However, after just eighteen months, the decomposed leaves become a high quality, black-gold compost.
 This excellent fertiliser is then redistributed back on to our herbaceous borders, encouraging new growth whilst still preserving many of our existing plants.